RianFonseca/Me/README.md

 🌎 Hi There!
 My name is Rian Fonseca and I'm Back End developer

-📚 looking for opportunities to start in the area of programming
+📚 I've been a Backend developer for a little over a year

 💌 If you want talk with me, you can send me a message!